 Make your data available to all who need it, whenever they need it.
 This isn’t always possible, of course, but always aim to have an open attitude.

 Across the company, silos can be dismantled as employees work seamlessly through a single platform.
-This negates the need to synchronise and search for various documents hiding in different apps.
+This negates the need to synchronize and search for various documents hiding in different apps.
 The right information is always there, ready to share.

 Encourage staff to share too.
 Build it into their KPIs, or other goals and measures.